JuliaSmoothOptimizers/JSOSuite.jl/docs/src/benchmark.md

 length(ad_problems) # return the number of problems
 ```

-We now want to select appropriate solvers using the `JSOSuite.solvers`.
+We now want to select appropriate optimizers using the `JSOSuite.optimizers`.

 ```@example op
-selected_solvers = JSOSuite.solvers
+selected_optimizers = JSOSuite.optimizers
-# solvers can solve general `nlp` as some are specific to variants (NLS, ...)
+# optimizers can solve general `nlp` as some are specific to variants (NLS, ...)
-selected_solvers = selected_solvers[selected_solvers.can_solve_nlp, :]
+selected_optimizers = selected_optimizers[selected_optimizers.can_solve_nlp, :]
-selected_solvers[selected_solvers.is_available, :] # solvers available
+selected_optimizers[selected_optimizers.is_available, :] # optimizers available
 ```

-For the purpose of this example, we will consider 3 solvers.
+For the purpose of this example, we will consider 3 optimizers.
 ```@example op
 select = ["IPOPT", "TRUNK", "LBFGS"]
 ```

-Once the problems and solvers are chosen, the function `bmark_solvers` runs the benchmark.
+Once the problems and optimizers are chosen, the function `bmark_solvers` runs the benchmark.

 ```@example op
 using SolverBenchmark